angeanto/dezoomcamp-project-youtube/README.md

 ### Start an agent to create scheduled deployments

-Open a new VM terminal and run
+Open a new VM terminal and run (Important: YOU SHOULD ALWAYS HAVE TO RUN THIS COMMAND EVERY TIME YOU TURN ON AND OFF THE GOOGLE CLOUD VM)

 ```
 prefect agent start --work-queue "default"